Lack Of Sleep: 11 Signs You’re Not Getting Enough Sleep

 The best remedy of course is adequate sleep.
 Restorative sleep helps if at all there’s a necessity of skipping or cutting-short the regular periods of sleep in cases of crucial situations.

-Refrain from over-consuming Caffeine to avoid sleep.
+Refrain from over-consuming Caffeine or caffeine pills to avoid sleep.
 This has become a general practice lately but this needs to be curbed due to its long-term side effects.

 Over dependency on sleeping medications should not be practiced.
 It’s important to limit the dosage to as small as possible and look out for non-medical measures wherever and whenever possible.